 Fall Mantel with Paper Flowers

-Delicate paper flowers star in Valerie's (homemademodern.blogspot.com) mantel.
+Delicate paper flowers star in Valerie's (homemademodern.blogspot.com) fall mantel.
 She cut petals from brown paper bags and arranged them in flower shapes.
 Creasing the petals is crucial, she says.
 "It gives the flowers dimension."
 Salvaged and backyard items make up the rest of Valerie's mantel.
 Using the natural elments available during fall is an easy way to celebrate the season.

 Birch Bark Candleholder

 Candles are easy and reusable fireplace mantel decor.
 Check out Barbara's (justasmidgen.com) take on seasonal candles.
 She achieved picturesque rustic appeal by wrapping a faux candle with pretty birch bark and finishing it with leather string.
 A bunch of these dotting a holiday-theme mantel would feel cozy and bright.

 Editor's Tip: Birch veneer is highly flammable so use a battery-operated candle for this craft.

 Harvest Blessings Mantel

 Decorating a mantel can be simple with a large, signature piece.
 Shannon (madiganmade.com) got extra crafty with her DIY mantel display by propping spray-painted pumpkins next to a (surprise!) plastic foam sign.
 The gray "boards" are painted and cut plastic foam sheets; the pumpkin on it is, too.
 Her pretty cursive is on display at the top, expressing her feelings for the season.

 Silk fall foliage accents Alicia's (sparkandchemistry.com) homemade Mason jar candleholders.
 She used Mod Podge to attach the leaves to the outside of her jars and a bit of raffia to finish off the craft.
 The best part?
 All of the supplies cost less than $5!
 What a perfect fall mantel addition.

 Mason Jar Lid Pumpkin Display